Legoless/Alpha/README.md

 **Alpha** is an idea of the next generation debugging framework for iOS applications.
 It combines multiple debugging tools built on top of a **simple, unified API**.
 It lives entirely in your app sandbox and collects information during your application lifetime.
 It is very easy to integrate and requires **no code changes**.

 ***The project is currently a work in progress and might be too unstable to be used in real environment yet.
-Feel free to open GitHub issues.***
+Feel free to open GitHub issues (especially Swift projects).***

 ![intro](https://raw.githubusercontent.com/Legoless/Alpha/master/Resources/Intro.gif "Alpha Intro")